unosquare/passcore/README.md

 The configuration of the LDAP Provider is slightly different. for example, the AutomaticContext is not available and you need to supply credentials.

 *WIP*

+## Pwned Password Support
+Sometimes a simple set of checks and some custom logic is enough to rule out non-secure trivial passwords.
+Those checks are always performed locally.
+There are, however, many more unsafe passwords that cannot be ruled out programatically.
+For those cases there are no simple set of rules that could be used to check those passwords that should never be used: You either need a local DB with a list of banned passwords or use an external API service.

+Here is where Pwned Password API comes into play.
+Pwned Passwords are more than half a billion passwords which have previously been exposed in different data breaches along the years.
+The use of this service is free and secure.
+You can read more about this service in [Pwned Passwords overview](https://haveibeenpwned.com/API/v2#PwnedPasswords)

 ## Customization and Configuration